W-19/CMPM163-Final-Project/README.md

 The link to our short demonstration video is here: https://streamable.com/bbzke

-There's a Mac executable in the project.
+There's a Mac executable in the project (Assets/Mac Executable/Audio Visualizer Scene.zip).